Compares Cash-ISAs/Savings-Accounts with Stocks-and-Shares-ISAs

 Free, topical, reliable and comprehensive but takes a bit of getting used to.
 Includes all funds not just index-trackers.

 For some it may offer too much information, too many choices, taking too much time.

-Number indices upon which index-tracker funds can be benchmarked has increased over years.
+Number of indices upon which index-tracker funds can be benchmarked has increased over the years.

 Some indexes have become very specialised.
 Best to stick with indexes from major providers such as FTSE, MSCI, S&P, and look for funds with at least five years past performance figures.